-The world is presented with some big questions these days when, almost exclusively, the corporate domain determines and defines the nature of globalism.
+The world is presented with some big questions these days when, almost exclusively, the corporate domain determines the answers and and defines the nature of globalism.
 More than goods, data and international finance are involved, however.
 This is a defining moment for humankind and the history of civilization.
 How can our rapidly accelerating world adopt a more compassionate and sustainable view embracing diverse ethic, cultural and religious differences, as well as commercial self-interest?
 How can globalism be more attentive to the interdependence of eco-systems and economies?
 How can we collectively cultivate a deeper sense of immediacy and connection with one another?
 All valid and important questions.

 We need simple, down-to-earth practices to open our minds and attune our hearts to a subtler and more rewarding reality beyond simply being compulsive consumers.
 As a Thai monk recently put it, “What is the value of merely being born, then eating sleeping and shopping whilst awaiting death?”
 Mystery Painting, the 8th Toy in the Out-of-the-Box Curriculum, engages the collective unconscious in a process of disarming our image arsenals.
 Working at both personal and transpersonal levels it opens a window onto the ancient dream of ancestors, but in a playful, spontateous way.
 It is enlightening and enriching for people from different backgrounds to experience this simple practice together.